varunon9/Remote-Control-PC/README.md

     1. Create libs folder in root directory if not already available
     2. Copy JAR file to the libs folder
     3. Right click on the Jar file and then select Build Path > Add to Build Path

+###### Feedbacks
+1. If you are getting error in eclipse, you can import in Android-studio (for android part).
+2. You might need to change compile path for this project to Java 1.7.
+3. Keyboard has some issues particular to some android versions.